-Figure 4 Strong acceleration of general-purpose cash loans to households

-Notes: Shows monthly amounts of HCL transactions.
-The momentum of HCL growth is the annualised quarterly rate of change in HCL transactions as seen in the increase of the average amount of loans, which lagged slightly behind the growth of the general price level.
+Figure 4 Strong acceleration of general-purpose cash loans to households as seen in the increase of the average amount of loans, which lagged slightly behind the growth of the general price level.
 Noticeable was also a higher number of newly-granted loans, which means that faster growth is not solely a consequence of inflation but also of stronger demand.
 Increased consumer lending, with a stable growth in housing loans, raised the annual rate of growth of household loans from 6% in 2022 to 9.6% at the end of 2023 (Figure 6.a).
 According to the results of the Bank lending survey, at the beginning of the year banks expect further growth in this loan segment.